pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/relationship-between-datums.md

 therefore, different groups of files can be processed in parallel.

-In addition to parallelizing your data processing, datums leverage Pachyderm's versioning semantics to enable your pipelines run much faster by avoiding repeated processing of unchanged datums.
+In addition to parallelizing your data processing, datums leverage Pachyderm's versioning semantics to enable your pipelines to run much faster by avoiding repeated processing of unchanged datums.
 For example, if you have multiple datums and only one datum was modified, Pachyderm processes only the changed datum and skips re-processing